phaustin/loh_tracker/README.md

     python run_tracker.py [Input_dir]

-replace [Input_dir] with the address of the input directory where the tracking data files are located (relative addresses work well with the argument).
+replace [Input_dir] with the address of the input directory with the tracking data.

 ## Profiling ##
 To profile the cloud-tracking algorithm using line_profiler, do